Wood finishing

 Wood finishing refers to the process of refining or protecting a wooden surface, especially in the production of furniture where typically it represents between 5 and 30% of manufacturing costs.

-Finishing is the final step of the manufacturing process that gives wood surfaces desirable characteristics, including enhanced appearance and increased resistance to moisture and other environmental agents.
+Finishing is one of the final steps of the manufacturing process that gives wood surfaces desirable characteristics, including enhanced appearance and increased resistance to moisture and other environmental agents.
 Finishing can also make wood easier to clean and keep it sanitized, sealing pores that can be breeding grounds for bacteria.
 Finishing can also influence other wood properties, for example tonal qualities of musical instruments and hardness of flooring.
 In addition, finishing provides a way of giving low-value woods the appearance of ones that are expensive and difficult to obtain.

 Planning the finish

 Finishing of wood requires careful planning to ensure that the finished piece looks attractive, performs well in service and meets safety and environmental requirements.
 Planning for finishing begins with the design of furniture.
 Care should be taken to ensure that edges of furniture are rounded so they can be adequately coated and are able to resist wear and cracking.
 Careful attention should also be given to the design and strength of wooden joints to ensure they do not open-up in service and crack the overlying finish.
 Care should also be taken to eliminate recesses in furniture, which are difficult to finish with some systems, especially UV-cured finishes.

-Planning for wood finishing also involves thinking about the properties of the wood being finished, as these can greatly affect the appearance and performance of finishes, and also the type of finishing system that will give the wood the desired characteristics.
+Planning for wood finishing also involves consideration of the properties of the wood being finished, as these can greatly affect the appearance and performance of the finish, and as such, the type of finishing system that will give the wood the desired characteristics.
 For example, woods that show great variation in colour between sapwood and heartwood or within heartwood may require a preliminary staining step to reduce colour variation.
 Alternatively, the wood can be bleached to remove the natural colour of the wood and then stained to the desired colour.
 Woods that are coarse textured such as oaks and other ring-porous hardwoods may need to be filled before they are finished to ensure the coating can bridge the pores and resist cracking.
 The pores in ring-porous woods more readily absorb pigmented stain, and advantage can be taken of this to highlight the wood's grain.
 Some tropical woods, such as rosewood (Dalbergia nigra), cocobolo (Dalbergia retusa) and African padauk (Pterocarpus soyauxii), contain extractives such as quinones, which retard the curing of unsaturated polyester and UV-cured acrylate coatings, and so other finishing systems should be used with these species.